 The Instrument Rating – Multi-Engine qualifies you to fly cross country without visual reference to ground features in single and multi-engine aircraft.
 This may include flying in or on top of cloud, or at other times when visibility is reduced below visual flight minimums.

-The Instrument Rating provides opportunities to gain employment with companies conducting a range of operations including single-engine and multi-engine charter, airline operations, flight instruction, aero medical, military, search and rescue1.
+The Rating provides opportunities to gain employment with companies conducting operations such as single-engine and multi-engine charter, airline operations, flight instruction, aero medical, military, and search-and-rescue 1.

 This rating course is best suited to pilots who:

 - want to learn at a time and pace that best suits them

 - are confident to study for the theory exam in their own time and do not wish to attend theory classes

 - wish to attain the CASA rating, but not a corresponding vocational education qualification.

 You can undertake this rating as part of the AVI50519 Diploma of Aviation – Instrument Rating which includes VET Student Loans as a payment option.